krzys9876/10xKR/.ai/api-plan.md

 ## 4. Validation and Business Logic

 ### Goal Validation
-- Total weight of all goals for an employee in an assessment process must equal 100%
+- Weight of a single goal must be in range 0% to 100%
 - API will validate this constraint for all goal creation/update operations
 - If validation fails, the API will return validation errors in the response

 ### Assessment Process Status Flow
 - Assessment processes follow a defined status flow:
-  - "in definition" → "awaiting self-assessment" → "in self-assessment" → "awaiting manager assessment" → "completed"
+  - "in definition" → "in self-assessment" → "awaiting manager assessment" → "completed"
 - API endpoints will enforce status constraints:
   - Goals can only be created/edited when process is "in definition"
   - Self-assessments can only be created/edited when process is "in self-assessment"
   - Manager assessments can only be created/edited when process is "awaiting manager assessment"

 ### Business Logic Implementation
-- Goal creation/update endpoints will validate total weight = 100%
+- Goal creation/update endpoints will validate single goal weight between 0% and 100%
+- Assessment ratings must be in range between 0% and 150%
 - Status change endpoint will validate that all required actions are completed before allowing status transition
 - User role and hierarchy checks will be performed on all endpoints that require authorization
 - Query parameters will enable filtering and pagination for list endpoints